fluencelabs/nox/docs/guides/backend.md

 fluence = { version = "0.0.7", features = ["export_allocator"]}
 ```

 Currently, the last version of `fluence_sdk` is `0.0.7` but now it under construction and will change in future, stay tuned.
+Also note, that it is better for crate to have type `cdylib`, more information about that can found [here](https://rustwasm.github.io/wasm-pack/book/tutorial/template-deep-dive/cargo-toml.html#1-crate-type).

 And finally to compile this example the following command could be used: